 Deepawali is marked by the lighting of lamps, buying new clothes, followed by Lakshmi puja, bursting of firecrackers, enjoying sweets, meeting with relatives and people, and so on.

 Diwali is one of the most important festivals for Hindus and is celebrated by families together all over the world.
 This is the festival of lights, wealth, prosperity, knowledge, and goodness.
 This festival is welcomed by drawing a colorful rangoli at the entrance of their homes.
 The diyas are placed in every corner of the home to give a blissful look to the scenario.
 The festival creates an ambiance of happiness, delight, and opulence.

 People worship goddess Laxmi and pray for fortune all year-long.

 Worship to Goddess Lakshmi

 On this big festival of lights, people offer prayers to Goddess Lakshmi and Lord Ganesha with great devotion and it is believed that goddess Lakshmi visits every home on Diwali and showers her blessings.
 It is a belief that performing prayers to goddess Laxmi brings peace and prosperity to all.
-The Lakshmi Pujan is usually performed in all homes as soon as the sunsets.
+The Lakshmi Pujan is usually performed in all homes as soon as the sunset.
 The appropriate Muhurat is planned by Pandits following Astrological rules.

-Home Made Sweets & Treats
+Home-Made Sweets & Treats

-In this beautiful occasion, friends, family, and neighbors visit and gather to share in food and festivities, including little treats such as karanji, chewda, shankarpade, laddoos, and other sweets.
+On this beautiful occasion, friends, family, and neighbors visit and gather to share in food and festivities, including little treats such as karanji, chewda, shankarpade, laddoos, and other sweets.